Coleman County, TX Oil & Gas Discussion archives

 Also, if this new drilling permit is taking place on this land, then not all parties have agreed to participate in the process and we’d like to know ASAP as we’ve never received anything related to leases or new drilling in the region.

-As such, if anyone has knowledge of way to determine the property value so that we can list it at current market value, that would be awesome.
+As such, if anyone has knowledge of a way to determine the property value so that we can list it at current market value, that would be awesome.

 Although, as the property is shared among many different heirs with whom we’re not familiar, we could also use some help in knowing how to go about selling this percentage of land and interests accordingly as well.

 Any help is greatly appreciated.
-We believe this may be our ticket to getting our current property taxes caught up here in CA in the next year or two so as to save our home.
+We believe this may be our ticket to getting our current property taxes caught up here in California in the next year or two so as to save our home.

-Thanks so much and again any help is greatly appreciated,
+Thanks so much and again any help is greatly appreciated.

-Can anyone please tell me what the current going rate is for O&G mineral rights in Coleman County.
+Can anyone please tell me what the current going rate is for O&G mineral rights in Coleman County, Texas?
 Or, if anyone knows a leasing company working in the area at the moment.
-I know there are some new leases and new drilling operations so I'm hoping someone can answer ASAP as we have 160 acres of Oil & Gas MI to either lease to a drilling company/operator or sell in Coleman County( Pleasant Young Survey.)
+I know there are some new leases and new drilling operations so I’m hoping someone can answer ASAP as we have 160 acres of Oil & Gas MI to either lease to a drilling company/operator or sell in Coleman County (Pleasant Young Survey).

 We have just confirmed with the County Clerk/Tax appraisal’s office the Deed is for 160 O&G MI only so please know the land is already owned by another individual/family.